What is Psychosexual Therapy?

 - Body image issues and lack of confidence

 - The effect of past sexual abuse on relationships and sexuality

 How does Psychosexual Therapy work and how does it differ from Relationship Therapy?

 Psychosexual therapy is the same as relationship therapy, but with the added component of talking about sexual issues.
 We will work with the emotional aspects of your relationship, that could be adding to or maintaining the sexual problem, as well as thinking about the physical side.
 I will take a sexual history, and then I will tailor a treatment plan for you.

 This may involve some tasks such as gentle touching exercises that are done in the privacy of your own home.
 This is known as the 'Sensate' programme.
 We will then talk about this in therapy, together with the relationship issues that may be contributing to the problem.
 Often just talking about these feelings with someone who is sympathetic, may really help.
-I will plan the exercises to suit you, as a unique couple, and we always work at a pace you are both happy with.
+I will plan the exercises to suit you, as a unique couple, or individual, and we always work at a pace you are happy with.